-We may also be subject to international Privacy Laws such as the European Union's ("EU's") General Data Protection Regulation ("GDPR"), the UK Data Protection Act 2018, Canada's Personal Information Protection and Electronic Documents Act and other international data protection, privacy, data security, data localization and similar national, state/provincial and local laws.
+We may also be subject to international Privacy Laws such as the European Union's (the "EU") General Data Protection Regulation ("GDPR"), the UK Data Protection Act 2018, Canada's Personal Information Protection and Electronic Documents Act and other international data protection, privacy, data security, data localization and similar national, state/provincial and local laws.
 The GDPR imposes stringent operational requirements on "controllers" and "processors" of personal data, including, for example, requiring enhanced disclosures to data subjects about how personal data is processed, limiting retention periods of personal data, requiring mandatory data breach notification, requiring certain record keeping and risk assessment obligations, and requiring additional policies and procedures.
 In addition, data subjects have more robust rights with regard to their personal data.
-Personal data, as defined under the GDPR, of medical experts or professionals in the EU is principally processed by our EU subsidiary.
-Because our EU subsidiary operates under a publishing certificate, such processing of personal data by our EU subsidiary falls within the scope of Article 85 GDPR and is exempt from certain core provisions of the GDPR including, but not limited to, requirements relating to the rights of the data subject (Chapter II) and the transfer of personal data to third countries or international organizations (Chapter V).
+Personal data, as defined under the GDPR, of medical experts or professionals in the EU is principally processed by our EU subsidiary, Monocl AB.
+Because our EU subsidiary operates under a Swedish publishing certificate issued in accordance with Swedish national law, such processing of personal data by our EU subsidiary falls within the scope of Article 85 GDPR and is exempt from certain core provisions of the GDPR including, but not limited to, requirements relating to the rights of the data subject (Chapter II) and the transfer of personal data to third countries or international organizations (Chapter V).
+Notwithstanding such exemption, we may from time to time receive data subject requests that we may deny or decline to respond to in reliance on Article 85, which may lead data subjects to lodge complaints with data protection authorities.
+There is a possibility that such data protection authorities could disagree with Monocl AB's reliance on Article 85.
 The GDPR treats health information as a "special category of personal data," subject to heightened requirements, including that such information typically cannot be collected, used, or disclosed without explicit consent.
 Neither we nor our EU subsidiary, which principally processes EU personal data, currently process such health information.
 Companies that must comply with the GDPR face increased compliance obligations and risk, including more robust regulatory enforcement of data protection requirements and potential fines for noncompliance of up to €20 million or 4% of the annual global revenues of the noncompliant company, whichever is greater.
 Further, from January 1, 2021, companies have to comply with the GDPR and also the United Kingdom ("UK") GDPR, which, together with the amended UK Data Protection Act 2018, retains the GDPR in UK national law.
 The UK GDPR mirrors the fines under the GDPR, i.e., fines up to the greater of €20 million (£17.5 million) or 4% of global turnover.
-The relationship between the UK and the EU in relation to certain aspects of data protection law remains unclear, and it is unclear how UK data protection laws and regulations will develop in the medium to longer term, and how data transfers to and from the UK will be regulated in the long term.
-These changes will lead to additional costs and increase our overall risk exposure.
-Currently there is a four to six-month grace period agreed in the EU and UK Trade and Cooperation Agreement, ending June 30, 2021 at the latest, whilst the parties discuss an adequacy decision.
-The European Commission published a draft adequacy decision on February 19, 2021.
-If adopted, the decision will enable data transfers from EU member states to the UK for a four-year period, subject to subsequent extensions.
+The relationship between the UK and the EU in relation to certain aspects of data protection law remains unclear, and it is unclear how UK data protection laws and regulations will develop in the medium to longer term.
+The European Commission has adopted an adequacy decision in favor of the UK, enabling data transfers from EU member states to the UK without additional safeguards.
+However, the UK adequacy decision will automatically expire in June 2025 unless the European Commission re-assesses and renews/extends that decision.